apache/druid/docs/content/tutorials/tutorial-compaction.md

 ## Load the initial data

-For this tutorial, we'll be using the Wikipedia edits sample data, with an ingestion task spec that will create a separate segment for each hour in the input data.
+For this tutorial, we'll be using the Wikipedia edits sample data, with an ingestion task spec that will create 1-3 segments per hour in the input data.

 The ingestion spec can be found at `quickstart/tutorial/compaction-init-index.json`.
 Let's submit that spec, which will create a datasource called `compaction-tutorial`: